expo/examples/blank/README.md

 ## Adding Native Code

-This project can be run from the Expo client, you may find that you want to add more native code later on.
+This project can be run from a web browser or the Expo client app.
+You may find that you want to add more native code later on.
 You can do this by ejecting the project and rebuilding it yourself.

 - Run `yarn eject` to create the native projects.
 - You can still run your project in the web browser or Expo client, you just won't be able to access any new native modules you add.